IrakliChanukvadze/kanban-task/README.md

 - Mark subtasks as complete and move tasks between columns
 - Hide/show the board sidebar
 - Toggle the theme between light/dark modes
+- Allow users to drag and drop tasks to change their status

 ### Screenshot